nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Add another sample dog with `add dog n/Apple b/Golden Retriever d/28-04-2020 s/Female o/1 t/friendly` Ensure Apple as ID 4.

     1. Test case: `enrol d/2 d/4 p/3` <br>
         Expected: Bruce and Apple are successfully added to the Obedience Training program.
+Remember to drop Bruce from the program if he was enrolled previously!

 1. Enrol one valid dog into multiple valid programs